Signing up for classes

 Where to start?

 Several of our classes are a good fit for all levels, including beginners.
-The recommended classes for beginners are Monday afternoon gentle yoga, Tuesday evening Slow Flow, or Friday morning gentle yoga.
+The recommended classes for beginners are

 (The Vinyasa Flow and Intermediate classes are a bit faster paced are intended for students with some ongoing, previous yoga experience.
 They may be suitable for athletic beginners who prefer a physical challenge, are accustomed to weight bearing on the arms, and are comfortable making modifications as needed.)